 Go to this webpage in order to get your copy of the free monthly report!
 You will only be able to request the report during the month it is available.

-July 2018’s free System Center Configuration Manager (SCCM) report is Computers Without an Application.
+October 2018’s free System Center Configuration Manager (SCCM) giveaway is the TLS Dashboard.
 Get it here!

 Why do you need this report?
 Keep reading below!